f1se4/portfolio/md/dashboard/dashboard.md

 ## Some views

-Presentation page, it's done in markdown and latex for dash, It has coloured map plot with 'beauty' view of country ticket origin.
+Presentation page, it's done in markdown and latex for dash, It has colored map plot with 'beauty' view of country ticket origin.

 ![firstpage](/static/notebooks/dashboard/images/firstpage.png)